 The teachings speak about how to practice reducing your attachment to your reputation for example.
 However, NKT members are known to become very defensive about the NKT when challenged.
 They are put in an impossible position.
 How can they practice reducing their attachment to their reputation whilst under the spell of fervor and emotional contagion, which actually rewires their brain to be hypersensitive to criticism?

-‘The adult traumatizing narcissist is obsessed with maintaining a rigid sense of omnipotent superiority and perfection—of infallibility, self-sufficiency and entitlement—to the extent that she establishes an intensely defended conviction of righteousness and justification’Daniel Shaw, The Relational System of the Traumatizing Narcissist
+‘The adult traumatizing narcissist is obsessed with maintaining a rigid sense of omnipotent superiority and perfection—of infallibility, self-sufficiency and entitlement—to the extent that she establishes an intensely defended conviction of righteousness and justification’Shaw (2014)

 The continuation of the NKT depends on its reputation.
 This is why senior NKT threaten former members with harm should they write testimonies.
 They threaten to ruin the reputation of former members and therefore their livelihoods, in order to avoid their own being threatened: